EN

 • Possible movement restrictions

-Internally experienced symptoms
+Internally perceptible symptoms

 In addition to the visible signs, there are other symptoms that could indicate lymphoedema:

-• Tired, heavy or painful limbs
+• Tired, heavy limbs

 • Feeling of tension and tightness